ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   - [ ] In adherence to the [Semantic Versioning Standard](https://semver.org/),
     the GitHub repository of the thesis contains a release greater than `1.0.0` for the work in CMPSC 600 and a release greater than `2.0.0` for CMPSC 610
   - [ ] The thesis has the correct format created through the use of Pandoc and LaTeX
   - [ ] The title of the thesis is both compelling and appropriate
   - [ ] The thesis includes at least twelve references
   - [ ] The thesis consists of at least `7500` words
-  - [ ] The thesis follows a logical flow
+  - [ ] The thesis follows a logical flow at the level of chapters, sections, subsections, and individual paragraphs
   - [ ] The thesis includes appropriate visual aids, which fall under the broad categories of:
   * `image`
   * `figure`
   * `table`
   * `graph`
   - [ ] There are no typographical or grammatical errors and no extraneous text in the thesis
+  - [ ] There is no extraneous text in the thesis

 Introduction Section Requirements:
 - [ ] The introduction section clearly describes the completed work